skyssolutions/lynxchan/src/be/Readme.md

 Arguments that are meant to inform values should be used in the following manner:
 `argument value`

+Examples:
+`lynxchan -r -nd` = rebuild all pages and do not start a server.
+`lynxchan -ca -l login -p pass -gr 0` = create an account with login login, password pass with root global role and then start the server.
+`lynxchan -rf -rb -nd` = reload the saved front-page and the default banner and do not start a server.

 # Sub-domains
 The following sub-domains are used by the engine:
 * `static`: used to retrieve static files from the front-end.